Lemon Lime Philodendron vs. Neon Pothos, there have been several debates and confusion regarding these plants over the years.

 They contain insoluble calcium oxalates, which can lead to various issues such as oral irritation, burning of the mouth, tongue swelling, vomiting, and difficulty in swallowing.

-Common Problems of Lemon Lime Philodendron and Neon Pothos (With Solutions)
+Common Problems of Lemon Lime Philodendron vs Neon Pothos (With Solutions)

 Let’s look at the common problems, along with the tips and tricks on how to solve these issues.